lottekoblens/TVshows/README.md

 I chose Sass because it keeps the code base smaller and it's easier to make changes to code that's written with Sass then with normal CSS.

 ## Unit testing

+Before this assignment I never performed unit tests.
+I did try to implement the unit tests and eventually I got it to work.
+I think they could be performed  better, but for the first time writing unit tests I think it is a good start.